ademakov/Oroch/README.md

 The focus of the library is uniform handling of the different integer types.
-The same template-based interface deals with short and long, unsigned and signed types with.
-The sample use:
+The same template-based interface deals with short and long, unsigned and signed types.
+Below is the sample of library use:

 ```C++
     std::array<int, 6> ints = { 1, 100, 10000, -1, -100, -10000 };